dicksonorengo/desktop_app_simulation-and-modeling/README.md

 [E.U FET RESOURCES APP](https://github.com/dicksonorengo/E.U-FET-Resources/)
 </br ></br ></br ></br ></br ></br >
 #
-A personal note: You all must keep up with programming.
+**A personal note:** `You all must keep up with programming.
 It's sometimes difficult and sometimes easy but fun afterall, you can create your own world with programming and that's the beauty of it.
-So, all the best for your next creation.
+So, all the best for your next creation.`

-This project is initially developed by Orengo Dickson.
+This project is initially developed by **[Orengo Dickson](hhttps://github.com/dicksonorengo)**.

+.
 Develop Email*  orengo@techadvisor.co.ke
 website: www.techadvisor.co.ke